 Take, for example, the renovation of a hotel.
 Many CapEx tools will manage the initial request for funds, but the best CapEx management software will allow the cash flow and actuals to be gathered for post-project analysis and reporting.

 As eCapEx is built upon a flexible and powerful eForms and workflow platform called Process Director, additional processes can be incorporated and linked to the original CapEx project.
 Consolidating related processes (e.g., purchase orders, new supplier onboarding, post-investment review) in a single project makes it easy to implement gradually – and yet for all the relevant parts to be viewed together as a whole by the users.

 Continual investment in a business is essential to maintain market share and involves acquiring new assets or upgrading existing ones to remain competitive.

 A paper-based capital expenditure approval process can delay spending as people are “put off” by the long manual process and question whether the spending is necessary.
 The impact on the business is spending does not happen quickly enough which may harm profitability.

-With CapEx automation, the process is quick and simple with employees more inclined to initiate requests, giving you the edge over your competition.
+With CapEx software, the process is quick and simple with employees more inclined to initiate requests, giving you the edge over your competition.

 One of the challenges of a manual, paper-based process is that supporting paperwork and documents may get lost during the approval cycle.